ghallsimpsons/characteristic-matrix/README.md

 #Characteristic Matrix Solver for Dialectric Media
-Methods for finding analytic solutions for waves in dialectric media.
+This package provides methods for finding analytic solutions for electromagnetic waves in planar dialectric and birefringent media.

+Before using this packages, make sure to run the test suite to make sure the current build is functioning as expected.
+You can run the tests from the command line with `python tests.py`.
+If you plan on including this package in your own project, you can include the tests module in your own tests.
+When imported in another module, the tests will silently succeed, but will still complain (loudly) if anything is awry.

 #Contents
 [Design](#design)<br />